jonathanglasmeyer/bachelor/thesis/src/Main.md

 @miranda do not use a custom metric and report a WER improvement of 3.6%, when interpolating the LM with slide text contents; they achieve an improvement of 5.9% WER when using their proposed method of integrating the speech input with synchronized slide content.

-While comparing WER performance has the discussed disadvantage of low relevance to the given evaluation goals and the non-standardized spectrum of custom metrics disallows an objective comparison of the different approaches, it yet gives an impression how our approach's performance relates to other work: the $\Delta KWER$ of 16.8% seems like a good indicator that our approach is a viable solution for the goal of improving speech recognition for searchability and scannability.
-Additionally, the *effectiveness score* demonstrates that the approach nearly does not worsen keywords at all and 38.8% of the improved words are actually keywords.
+While comparing WER performance has the discussed disadvantage of low relevance to the given evaluation goals and the non-standardized spectrum of custom metrics disallows an objective comparison of the different approaches, it yet gives an impression how our approach's performance relates to other work: the $\Delta KWDR$ of 17.0% <!-- TODO:  --!> seems like a good indicator that our approach is a viable solution for the goal of improving speech recognition for searchability and scannability.
+Additionally, the *effectiveness score* demonstrates that the approach nearly does not worsen keywords at all and 35% of the improved words are actually keywords.

 In general, the uniform distribution of results over the various topic domains with their very different types of provided materials is also suprising.
-The results seem to suggest that the form and supposed "quality" of material (e.g. excercise sheet versus lecture slides) does not correlate with the improvement in KWER.
+The results seem to suggest that the form and supposed "quality" of material (e.g. excercise sheet versus lecture slides) does not correlate with the improvement in KWDR.
 The initial assumption that lectures from the natural and formal sciences would be harder to recognize, based on the "naive" presumption that words like "adenosine 5’-triphosphate" would be impossible to recognize, seems to be invalid as well -- apparently the combination of preprocessing, G2P and adapted weighting in the LM makes it possible to detect complicated technical terms like this as well.

 ### Qualitative interpretation
 While representing the performance of our approach with a set of metrics allows (at least internal) comparability of results, it can not convey a holistic impression of what would actually change for a user of a hypothetic speech media search/scan interface when using data generated with our approach versus the baseline approach.